claimvantage/sfdx-jenkins-shared-library/README.md

   Optional.
 When set to true, the workspace is not deleted.
 This allows data such as raw test test result XML files to be examined after the build.

+* _skipApexTests_

+  Optional.
+When set to true, it skips apex test execution.
+This allows a build with no apex classes on it.

 * _package_ (or _packages_)

   Reference a simple bean object (or an array of those objects) that holds the values needed to install existing managed package versions.